microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Add-OnPremisesDataGatewayClusterUser.md

 ```

 ### -Scope
-Power BI scope to run the command
+Security Scope to run the command.
+This would determine if you are running this command in the scope of a Tenant/Service admin or a Gateway Admin

 ```yaml
 Type: PowerBIUserScope